rudymatela/udge/README.md

 2. Create three files in the newly created problem folder:

-	* `desc`: a markdown file with your problem description
+	* `desc.md`: a markdown file with your problem description

 	* `in`: the input file.
 		This will be used as the standard input to submitted solutions: